DanielNieuwoudt/dev-assess/Solution.README.md

 ### My Approach

-This implementation provides an overview of the engineering practices, principles, tools, and utilities employed by software and quality assurance engineers.
-Many of these elements are crucial for designing, developing, and testing applications that are maintainable, scalable, secure and ready for production.
+My approach to the assessment includes using many of the real-world practices, principles, tools, and utilities that software and quality assurance engineers would use when implementing an actual application.

+Some of the highlights have been:
+- Iterative development of the back end and front end
+- Providing a local development environment makes building, testing, and running the solution easier.
+- Creating an initial version of the contract and contract tests that capture the API's behaviour before making changes.
+- Using familiar patterns to solve common design problems.
+- Providing a high degree of unit test coverage for both the front and back end.
+- Integrating and testing code changes frequently as part of pull requests.
+- Continuously refactoring the code to improve quality

 ### In practice